derekpage3/ServiceNow/README.md

 This project contains a collection of various useful scripts I've developed on various ServiceNow projects over the years.
 Each script is contained within a separate project sub-folder, containing any necessary dependencies as well.
-All work is free for public use under a standard MIT License.
+All works contained within this project are free for public use under a standard MIT License.
+Feel free to reach out with any feedback or comments.

 Copyright 2026 github.com/derekpage3